 For optimum harmony and cooperation, managers should choose team members with complementary work styles.
 For example, hyper-focused, detail-oriented people balance out teammates who tend to have a more panoramic view of resources, deliverables, schedules and deadlines.
 Remote workers may need on-site colleagues to be their “eyes and ears” in the office.

 In general, individuals are not identical in the way they approach tasks and responsibilities.
 The key thing — within the parameters of your own office culture — is to acknowledge that there's often more than one right way to tackle a job and to try to reach agreement on the best approach for each task.

 Even in a randomly selected group, people tend to assume specific roles that are consistent with their personalities, habits, training and skills.
 That's why some people appear to be born leaders, while others are most comfortable in behind-the-scenes, supporting roles.
 While setting objectives and responsibilities, managers should take the time to identify each position on the team — leader, researcher, tech specialist, facilitator, resource coordinator, liaison with other work groups — and then choose those individuals who can best perform the duties of a given role.

 The manager's key role

 Team diversity can clearly add strength.
-But it’s up to the manager who creates the team to make sure diversity leads to an invigorating environment that sparks innovation, creativity and fresh thinking rather than a hodgepodge of irreconcilable differences.
-By carefully composing teams of individuals who know how to play to each other's strengths and compensate for one another's shortcomings, managers will discover that team diversity not only enlivens the group, but is also a source of greater productivity and success.
+But it’s up to the manager to make sure diversity sparks innovation, creativity and fresh thinking on the team rather than a hodgepodge of irreconcilable differences.
+By building teams of individuals who play to each other's strengths and compensate for one another's shortcomings, managers will discover that diversity not only enlivens the group but also spurs greater productivity and success.